Georges Kern

-Georges Kern (born 25 January 1965) is a German-Swiss businessman, who is known being as CEO of Swiss watchmaker Breitling since 2017.
-He has studied Political Science in Strasbourg, France, and graduated in Business Administration from the University of St. Gallen, Switzerland.
-He acquired experience in the fast-moving-consumer-goods sector at Kraft Foods Switzerland before moving into the watch industry.
+Georges Kern (born 25 January 1965) is a German-Swiss entrepreneur, who has been CEO of Swiss watchmaker Breitling since 2017.
+He studied Political Science in Strasbourg, France, and graduated in Business Administration from the University of St. Gallen, Switzerland.

 Career

+He acquired experience in the fast-moving-consumer-goods sector at Kraft Foods Switzerland before moving into the watch industry by joining TAG Heuer.

-In 2000, he joined Richemont Group, the Swiss luxury goods group, and was active in the integration of the brands A. Lange & Söhne, Jaeger-LeCoultre and International Watch Company (IWC) following their acquisition.
+In 2000, he joined the Swiss luxury good group Richemont Group and integrated the watch brands A. Lange & Söhne, Jaeger-LeCoultre, and International Watch Company (IWC) following their acquisition.

-In 2002, at the age of 36, he became the youngest CEO within Richemont when he was chosen to run IWC Schaffhausen.
+In 2002, at the age of 36, he became the youngest CEO at Richemont when he was chosen to run IWC Schaffhausen.

 In 2017, he was promoted to Head of Watchmaking, Marketing and Digital at Richemont and focused on supervising the Specialist Watchmaking Maisons.

 In 2017, Georges Kern was appointed the new CEO of the independent watch company Breitling SA, where he is also a shareholder.
-The British investment group CVC had acquired 80 percent of the shares in Breitling in April 2017, with 20 percent of the shares remaining in the hands of the brand's previous owners, the Schneider family, until November 2018 when these shares were also sold to CVC.
-In his new position, Georges Kern's mission is to foster the global development of one of the world's most established watch manufacturers, and to focus on further developing Breitling's digital and retail footprint, in particular with a view to accelerating growth in the important Asian markets.
+The British investment group CVC acquired 80 percent of the shares in Breitling in April 2017, with 20 percent of the shares remaining in the hands of the brand's previous owners, the Schneider family.
+In November 2018 also the remaining shares were sold to CVC.
+In 2021, the private Swiss equity firm Partners Group acquired a minority stake in Breitling and in 2022 increased their stake and became the majority shareholder.
+Breitling made its first major acquisition in 2023, buying Universal Genève.

+Georges Kern doubled the turnover of Breitling between 2017 and 2023 and transformed the brand to one of the top 9 luxury watch brands (source: Morgan Stanley).
+The watchmaker represents an inclusive, casual and sustainable interpretation of luxury.
+In December 2024, Georges Kern was awarded “Swiss Leader of the Year” by Handelszeitung and Swiss Leaders.
+Since 2022, Handelszeitung and Statista have ranked Breitling among the ten “Best Swiss Employers” for four consecutive years, securing first place in 2024.

-Georges Kern served as a member of the Young Global Leaders at the World Economic Forum from 2005 to 2010, and became Founding Curator of the Global Shapers Community in Zurich in 2011.
-He is currently a member of the Board of Directors of the Swiss American Chamber of Commerce.
+Georges Kern served as a member of the Young Global Leaders at the World Economic Forum from 2005 to 2010 and became Founding Curator of the Global Shapers Community in Zurich in 2011.
+He is currently a member of the Board of Directors of the Swiss-American Chamber of Commerce and of Soeder, a Zurich-based soap manufacturer, where he also serves as an investor.